wavefrontHQ/help/cloud_integrations_add_aws.md

 #### Install the Wavefront Proxy

 The Wavefront proxy is required to send logs from your systems to Operations for Applications.
-If you have not already done so, install a [Wavefront proxy (version 13.0 or later)](https://docs.wavefront.com/proxies_installing.html) in your AWS environment.
+If you have not already done so, install a [Wavefront proxy](https://docs.wavefront.com/proxies_installing.html) in your AWS environment.

+* If your Operations for Applications service **is** onboarded to VMware Cloud services, install  Wavefront proxy version 13.0 or later.
+* If your Operations for Applications service is **not** onboarded to VMware Cloud services, install  Wavefront proxy version 12.2 or later.

 #### Create an AWS Lambda Function